ioBroker/ioBroker.docs/docs/en/install/proxmox.md

 ### 1 - Download container template
 First, a template is required, which must be loaded into the root directory (local) in the basic installation (if no additional drives have been created).

 To do this, go to local > Container Templates.
 Clicking on **Templates** opens a selection list.
-Here, select debian-11-standard(bullseye) and click download.
+Here you select debian-11-standard(bullseye) and click on download.

 <details><summary>Download template</summary>